Scientists find a key signal that guides brain development.

 The study also found that reelin, an essential signaling protein, guides neuronal migration at least in part by boosting baby neurons’ expression of a generic cell-adhesion molecule, cadherin2 (Cdh2).
 Since Cdh2 can be expressed by almost any cell type in the developing neocortex, the team then began to look for other factors that would account for the specificity of the interaction between CR cells and migrating baby neurons.

 The finding points to the possibility of other cell-specific pairings that work via generic Cdh2-to-Cdh2 adhesions in brain development.
-The new study represents a big step toward the full scientific understanding of neuronal migration in the neocortex, and it is likely to be relevant to the study of developmental brain diseases too.
-Reelin-signaling abnormalities in humans have been linked to autism, depression, schizophrenia, and even Alzheimer’s, and, in recent years, cadherin protein mutations also have been linked to disorders including schizophrenia and autism.
+The new study represents a significant step toward the complete scientific understanding of neuronal migration in the neocortex, and it is likely to be relevant to the study of developmental brain diseases, too.
+Reelin-signaling abnormalities in humans have been linked to autism, depression, schizophrenia, and even Alzheimer’s, and, in recent years, cadherin protein mutations have also been linked to disorders including schizophrenia and autism.

 ...read more